steghio/BBManager/README.md

 * **AG**: agility, insert a positive or negative value to modify the current value of the same amount.
 Minimum value after the operation is 1
 * **AV**: armor value, insert a positive or negative value to modify the current value of the same amount.
 Minimum value after the operation is 1
 * **EXP**: experience, the gain is based on the key actions you have recorded.
 You will be asked to insert the amount of each to calculate it.
 The level gains are automatically calculated and will be shown in game the next time you start it.
 Maximum player level is 7 that corresponds to 176 SPP.
-* **DEAD**: insert 1 if this player died.
+* **DEAD**: Press 'Y' or 'y' if the player is dead, 'N' or 'n' otherwise.
+* **Miss next match**: Press 'Y' or 'y' if the player should miss the next match, 'N' or 'n' otherwise.

 If you do not want to set a value, insert **x** or **X**

 ### Team information
-In this menu you can edit a team by first entering its name, including spaces if any.
+In this menu you can edit a team by first entering its name, including spaces and quotes - if any.
 At the moment **duplicate entries** would result in an error, so try to NOT use the same names for your teams!

 Then you can specify whether the team won (**w** or **W**), tied (**x** or **X**) or lost (**l** or **L**) the game to update the cash and popularity accordingly.